jlfy738/draughts-reader/README.md

 ----

-For rendering, initialise the script like this :
+For rendering, initialise the script like this:

 ```html
 <script type="text/javascript">